Columbia protester Mahmoud Khalil freed from immigration detention

 “Justice prevailed, but it’s very long overdue,” he said outside the facility in a remote part of Louisiana.
 “This shouldn’t have taken three months.”

-The Trump administration is seeking to deport him over his role in pro-Palestinian protests.
+The Trump administration is seeking to deport Khalil over his role in pro-Palestinian protests.
+He was detained on March 8 at his apartment building in Manhattan.

 Khalil was released after U.S. District Judge Michael Farbiarz said it would be “highly, highly unusual” for the government to continue detaining a legal U.S. resident who was unlikely to flee and hadn’t been accused of any violence.

-Later in the hourlong hearing, which took place by phone, the judge said the government had “clearly not met” the standards for detention.
+During an hour-long hearing conducted by phone, the New Jersey-based judge said the government had “clearly not met” the standards for detention.

 The government filed notice Friday evening that it’s appealing Khalil’s release.

-Khalil was detained on March 8 at his apartment building in Manhattan over his participation in pro-Palestinian demonstrations.

-He was the first person arrested under President Donald Trump 's crackdown on students who joined campus protests against Israel's devastating war in Gaza.
+Khalil was the first person arrested under Trump’s crackdown on students who joined campus protests against Israel’s devastating war in Gaza.
 U.S. Secretary of State Marco Rubio has said Khalil must be expelled from the country because his continued presence could harm American foreign policy.

 The international affairs graduate student isn’t accused of breaking any laws during the protests at Columbia.
 He served as a negotiator and spokesperson for student activists and wasn’t among the demonstrators arrested, but his prominence in news coverage and willingness to speak publicly made him a target of critics.